semuconsulting/pygnssutils/README.md

    - Run the following command from the terminal (_substituting your Python path and version as required_): ```/Applications/Python\ 3.12/Install\ Certificates.command```

-1. Unable to install `crytography` library required by `pyspartn` on 32-bit Linux platforms:
+1. Unable to install `cryptography` library required by `pyspartn` on 32-bit Linux platforms:

    ```
    Building wheel for cryptography (PEP 517): started